-- The slides for event extraction are from Heng Ji, who is a IE researcher at RPI - The slides on image captioning are from Andrej Karpathy (PhD student of Fei-Fei Li), now at OpenAl
+- The slides for event extraction are from Heng Ji.
+She is an IE researcher at RPI - The slides on image captioning are from Andrej Karpathy (PhD student of Fei-Fei Li), now at OpenAl

-Thank you for your attention!
+• Thank you for your attention!

 LeNet-5